Is chiropractic safe?

 Yes, chiropractic care is suitable during and following pregnancy.
 With the many physical and hormonal changes during pregnancy, chiropractic can help with back pain and posture It can even ease the strain of labour through it balancing effects on the muscles and ligaments.

 Yes, chiropractic care is suitable for everyone.
 Your chiropractor’s specialist training allows them to adapt their techniques to suit people of all occupations and ages, from office workers and manual labourers, to new born babies, pregnant women and elderly.
 Children often consult chiropractors for conditions such as bed wetting, colic, ear infections and asthma which have shown marked improvements with care.

 How are chiropractors trained?

-It tales at least four years of full-time study to become a chiropractor at the Anglo-European College of Chiropractic or the University of Glamorgan, which offers a BSc degree.
+It takes at least four years of full-time study to become a chiropractor at the Anglo-European College of Chiropractic or the University of Glamorgan, which offers a BSc degree.
 The courses are followed by a postgraduate year training with a chiropractor under the British Chiropractic Association’s Vocational Training Scheme (VTS).
-Upon successful completion of the VTS a Diploma in Chiropractic is awarded.
+Upon successful completion of the VTS a Diploma in Chiropractic is awarded

 How do I know if my chiropractor is qualified?

 The Chiropractors Act received Royal Assent in July 1994.
 Resulting from it, the General Chiropractic Council was announced in 1997.
 It is now responsible for setting standards of both education and conduct within the profession, and requires all chiropractors to be registered to practise legally in the UK.

 What is the difference between chiropractic and osteopathy?

 Chiropractic and osteopathy were both developed in the late 19th century in the USA.
 The similarities between both professions not outweigh the differences in terms of technique and approach.
 Both professions have statutory regulation and the important factor is that you ensure your practitioner is registered with their professional body.